puneetg1983/WindowsWebAppDiagnoser/README.md

 ```

 > Note: For this to work, you "must" 'Switch to Bash' cloud shell because WindowsWebAppDiagnoser (not WindowsWebAppDiagnoser.exe) is a Linux package

+---

+## Telemetry Collection

+WindowsWebAppDiagnoser collects telemetry about tool runs to help improve the product.
+Special care is taken to ensure that no personally identifiable information (PII) or secrets are captured in telemetry.
+If the tool detects any exception messages, it masks them before logging to further protect sensitive information.